 Why Dry January is actually worth it

 Is it just us or has everyone, even your most pub-dwelling mates, given up alcohol for January?
-Last year there were a record number of sign-ups to the campaign — 65,000 people! — and that’s set to rise in 2018.
+Dry January started in 2013 with 4,000 people.
+It’s come a long way since then, with around 130,000 taking part in 2021 – and that’s set to rise this month.

 1. Save money